GT1235/SearchAndRescue_Research/README.md

 # SearchAndRescue_Research

-The code will be uploaded to this GitHub soon.
+The code is in my repo titled Search And Rescue Models.

 Thanks!